lorenzo-biava/starchat/README.md

 ### Components

-*Chat uses Elasticsearch as database.
-In addition, it also leverage on Elasticsearch NLP capabilities, using its smart indexing system, sentence cleansing, tokenization etc
+*Chat uses Elasticsearch as NoSQL database and, as said above, NLP preprocessor, for indexing, sentence cleansing, and tokenization.

 ### Services